afnankb/lesson-w07d04-mongoose-associations/readme.md

 - Giving `ref: Ingredient` tells the schema we will only be putting `Ingredient` instance ObjectIds inside the `ingredients` array.

 <br>
-#### 2) Test file
+#### 2) Seed file

-Let's create a `test.js` file.
+Let's create a `seed.js` file.
 Here's how we'd take our models for a spin and make two objects to test out creating a Ingredient document and Food document.

 ```js
 const mongoose = require('mongoose');